The Willows Primary School

 All staff have received training related to SEND.
 These have included sessions on how to support pupils with emotional needs, how to support pupils on the Autistic spectrum, how to support pupils with Speech and Language problems and how to develop their social skills.

-Furthermore, recent whole school training was delivered on attachment, dyslexia, compass for life and medical needs, including asthma, anaphylaxis and epipens.
+Furthermore, whole school training was delivered on attachment, dyslexia, compass for life and medical needs, including asthma, anaphylaxis and epipens.

 In addition, individual staff completed training on areas specific to their roles.
 These included: practical skills for supporting the emotional wellbeing and mental health of children and young people, ASD training and Switch On.